zhongyy/interpretable-face/README.md

 # interpretable-face
 code for interpretable-face features and attributes.

-tsne code is from https://lvdmaaten.github.io/tsne/
+tsne code is from https://lvdmaaten.github.io/tsne/ and https://cs.stanford.edu/people/karpathy/cnnembed/